 Opportunity to Advance

 It is always nice to be recognized for contributions at work, whether this recognition comes in the form of verbal praise, promotions, bonuses, or other perks.
 Even organizations that can’t afford expensive rewards programs can instruct the management team to let employees know when they are doing well.
-Employee of the month programs are just one example of a zero cost form of employee recognition.
+An employee of the month program is just one example of a zero cost form of employee recognition.